code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-19-spring-kafka-batch-listener-example.md

 * Spring Boot 1.5
 * Maven 3.5

-The general project and Sender configuration are identical to a previous [Spring Boot Kafka example]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html).
+The general project and `Sender` configuration are identical to a previous [Spring Boot Kafka example]({{ site.url }}/spring-kafka-consumer-producer-example.html).
 As such we won't go into detail on how these are setup.

-# Configuring a Batch Listener
+# Configuring a Batch Listener and Batch Size

 Enabling batch receiving of messages can be achieved by setting the `batchListener` property.
 This is done by calling the `setBatchListener()` method on the listener container factory (`ConcurrentKafkaListenerContainerFactory` in this example) with a value `true` as shown below.

 By default, the number of records received in each batch is dynamically calculated.
-By setting the <var>'MAX_POLL_RECORDS_CONFIG'</var> property on the `ConsumerConfig` we can set an upper limit.
+By setting the <var>'MAX_POLL_RECORDS_CONFIG'</var> property on the `ConsumerConfig` we can set an upper limit for the batch size.
 For this example, we define a maximum of 10 messages to be returned per poll.

 ``` java
 package com.codenotfound.kafka.consumer;